MyHomeMyData/ioBroker.e3oncan/README.md

 # Basic concept
 Viessmann E3 series devices (One Base) are doing a lot of data exchange on CAN bus.

 This adapter can listen to this communication and extract many useful information.
-The often used energy meter E380 CA also is supported.
+Energy meter E380CA and E3100CB also are supported.

 In parallel **reading of data points** (ReadByDid) is supported.
 Informations not available via listening can be actively requested.
 The UDSonCAN protocol is also used by other equipment, e.g. by well known WAGO gateway.